Primitive orthogonal idempotents of Brandt semigroup algebras: Preliminaries

 \section{Preliminaries}

-In this section, we recall the definitions of semigroup algebras, Brandt semigroups, a complete set of primitive orthogonal idempotents, finite group characters, Schur orthogonality relations, Cartan matrices, and group algebra codes.
+In this section, we recall the definitions of semigroup algebras, Brandt semigroups, a complete set of primitive orthogonal idempotents, finite group characters, Schur orthogonality relations, which will be used in this paper.